freebsd/freebsd-src/pythonmod/doc/examples/example6.rst

 .. code-block:: python

-    def inplace_reply_callback(qinfo, qstate, rep, rcode, edns, opt_list_out, region):
+    def inplace_reply_callback(qinfo, qstate, rep, rcode, edns, opt_list_out, region, **kwargs):
+        """
-        """Function that will be registered as an inplace callback function.
+        Function that will be registered as an inplace callback function.
         It will be called when answering with a resolved query.

         :param qinfo: query_info struct;
         :param qstate: module qstate.
 It contains the available opt_lists; It SHOULD NOT be altered;